Recruiting Policy for Employers

 New offers for full-time positions or interns:

-- Students offered positions during autumn quarter have until November 30 to make a decision.
+- Students offered positions during summer or autumn quarter have until November 30 to make a decision.

 - Students offered positions in December have until February 15 to make a decision.